history of computer - Keyboard

 On October 26, 1995, the Comprehensive Perl Archive Network (CPAN) was established.
 The CPAN is a collection of web sites that archive and distribute Perl sources, binary distributions, documentation, scripts, and modules.

-As of 2006, Perl 5 is still being actively maintained.
-Important features and some essential new language constructs have been added along the way, including Unicode support, threads, an improved support for object oriented programming and many other enhancements.
-The latest (as of December 06) stable release is Perl 5.8.8.
+In 2006 Perl 5 was still being actively maintained.
+Important features and some essential new language constructs were added along the way, including Unicode support, threads, an improved support for object oriented programming and many other enhancements.
+As of December 06, the latest stable release was Perl 5.8.8.

 Name